zhangdx2025/tree-mortality-soil-carbon/README.md

 This code repository is intended solely to reproduce the analyses and figures reported in the accompanying manuscript.
-Because of repository size limits, only a subset of the input data is stored here; The full metagenomic gene count matrices and functional annotation tables are archived in [DATA REPOSITORY NAME] (DOI: 10.xxxx/xxxxx).
+Because of repository size limits, only a subset of the input data is stored here; The full metagenomic gene count matrices and functional annotation tables are archived in Zenodo (https://doi.org/10.5281/zenodo.17606854).
 After downloading those files, place them in the Data/microbiome_profiles directory before running the scripts.

 ## Contents